-Every mastering engineer has their own mastering process-- That's part of what makes mastering an art form.
+Every mastering engineer has their own mastering process - That's part of what makes mastering an art form.
 That being said, it's important to understand different mastering philosophies so that you can communicate effectively throughout the music industry.
-Today, we'll be decoding set mastering and how detail how beginners can get started with their own stem mastering session.
+Today, we'll be decoding stem mastering and detail how beginners can get started with their own stem mastering session.

 We'll also break down the specific cases in which an engineer might opt to use stem mastering as opposed traditional final mix mastering.
 Let's go ahead and get started!

 So, what is stem mastering exactly?
 Stem mastering is mastering utilizing multiple stems as opposed to mastering a single stereo file or the entire mix of a song.
 Your master channel in stem mastering may be divided by each stem's individual track, with each stem receiving its own level of processing.

 Stems are composed of individual components all within a similar grouping.
 Therefore, you might have all of the lead vocals contained within one stem, or a drum stem might contain the kick, snare, and hi-hat sounds within a single file.

 The Difference between Stem Mastering and Stereo Mastering